 Chemotherapy is the use of drugs to kill cancer cells.
 Chemotherapy may be given in many forms, including: pill, injection, or by catheter.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.
-Chemotherapy is generally reserved for only certain types of sarcomas, such as where chemotherapy is a standard offer and contributes significantly to cure or when the treatment is designed to slow the pace of the disease but is not considered a cure.
+Chemotherapy is generally reserved for only certain types of sarcomas.
+In some cancers, it may be used as treatment that leads to a cure.
+In other types, it may be used to slow the spread of cancer and ease symptoms without leading to a cure.

 American Cancer Society

 National Cancer Institute